node-red/node-red.github.io/docs/writing-functions.md

 {% endhighlight %}

-If you do use asynchronous callback code in your functions then you may need to tidy up any outstanding requests, or close any links,  whenever the flow gets re-deployed.
+If you do use asynchronous callback code in your functions then you may need to tidy up any outstanding requests, or close any connections,  whenever the flow gets re-deployed.
 You can do this by adding a `close` event handler.

 {% highlight javascript %}
 node.on('close', function() {
-    // tidy up any async code here - shutdown links and so on.
+    // tidy up any async code here - shutdown connections and so on.
 });
 {% endhighlight %}